CardKit/cardkit/README.md

 The box types are defined in `Yield.swift`.
 Some of the standard Swift types are supported (`Int`, `Double`, `String`, `NSData`, `NSDate`), plus some additional types that are useful for IoT applications (`YieldCoordinate2D`, `YieldCoordinate2DPath`, `YieldCardinalDirection`, etc.).
 Note that the structs that back the Yield boxes are prefixed with "Yield" to specify that they are used exclusively for Yields.

+## Building

+We use Carthage to manage our dependencies.
+Run `carthage bootstrap` to build all of the dependencies before building the CardKit Xcode project.

 ## Contributing

 If you would like to contribute to CardKit, we recommend forking the repository, making your changes, and submitting a pull request.